Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 a overhead shot of a piece of apple bread pudding on a spatula

 This decadent dessert is perfect for satisfying your sweet tooth and a delicious way to use up extra bread.
 The best part?
-It’s easy to make at home.
-Serve this delightful dish warm or cold, and enjoy every bite!
+It’s so easy to make at home.
+Serve this delightful apple bread pudding warm or cold, and enjoy every bite!

 What kind of bread is best for this recipe?